ThomasHabets/kybertest/README.md

   ciphertext will produce corrupt/interfered output. (this should be fixable before 1.0)
 * CBC is not the greatest mode in the first place. (also fixable)
-* Private keys are not encrypted on disk.
 * TODO: add more reasons

 ## Deliberate design decisions